 The difference exists; it is slight, however, indicating that Washington University students in general carry some cultural blindness, but are aware that other equal cultures other than American exists.

-My research shows that American students at Washington University, overall, carry the stereotypes that are common to many American college students (Teng, 23; Ruble and Zhang, 32), and they have traces of American exceptionalism as defined in this paper.
+My research shows that American students at Washington University, overall, carry the stereotypes that are common to many American college students (Heng, 23; Ruble and Zhang, 32), and they have traces of American exceptionalism as defined in this paper.
 They are not extreme in their stereotypes and beliefs, indicating that they are aware of differences of cultures.
 Nonetheless, the belief that differences are due to deficiencies, as well as the expectation for Chinese students to acculturate, contribute to a decrease in the minority’s willingness to communicate, and thus both parties do not realize the potential of an international exchange.

 Now, both previous and my research shows that Chinese students, though seen as hardworking and smart, are not very outspoken (Suspitsyna and Shalka 291; Abelmann and Kang, 388; Ruble and Zhang, 32).
 This can be understood as Chinese students arrive at a completely new and different cultural environment.
 It is natural that, when faced with a challenging new environment, people are more hesitant to reach out due to perceived unpredictability and anxiety (Ruble and Zhang, 31).
-As Teng’s research states,
+As Heng’s research states,

 As [one Chinese international student] confided, ‘often times, we are really shy and afraid of a new environment, and we do not know how to initiate a conversation.
 If people can take the initiative, that would be really helpful.’
 [Another Chinese student] also explained that her reservation in asking host peers out stemmed from a fear of rejection: ‘I do not know what are Americans’ thoughts of Chinese.
 They may think your English is bad so communicating with you is hard….
 They may wonder: Why should I play with you, Asians?’
-(Teng, 842)
+(Heng, 842)

 Therefore, Chinese students who are new to America often lack the knowledge necessary to build successful social communication, and are likely to be less confident about themselves.